Leaky Event-Based Microservices’ Integration

 Cohesion matters as much as coupling

 One thing I would say more strongly now than I would have back then is this: reducing technical coupling is not enough.
-You need to understand coupling from a system's perspective - I will cover this in a future post.
-Regardless, though, you also need to preserve cohesion.
+You also need to preserve cohesion.

 A service should have a clear responsibility and change for reasons that belong together.

-A shared communication service that must continuously change because upstream domains introduce new e-mail-worthy events is not especially cohesive.
-It becomes a grab bag of notification rules and cross-domain knowledge.
+A shared communication service that changes every time an upstream domain introduces a new email-worthy scenario is not especially cohesive.
+It becomes a grab bag of notification rules, template decisions, and cross-domain knowledge.

 That is the opposite of what you want from a well-bounded service.

-So even if an event-driven approach appears loosely coupled on the surface, you still need to ask whether it is creating a cohesive design, or whether it is just moving complexity and responsibility into the wrong place.
+So even if an event-driven approach appears loosely coupled on the surface, you still need to ask what kind of coupling has been reduced, what kind has been introduced, and whether the responsibility now sits in the right place.

 Conclusion